r0nd0ud0u/qt-rpg/README.md

 ![image](https://github.com/r0nd0ud0u/qt-rpg/assets/57643172/56f0da82-0c15-4895-a596-addee30f1bd7)

 ## Basic commands
-- To start a turn, click om the button "Prochain tour"
+- To start a turn, click on the button "Prochain tour"
-- Your actions could be by toggling atk/bag buttons:
+- By toggling atk/bag buttons <your actions could be :
-  - choose only one atk
+  - one atk
   - use as much potions as you want in the bag
 When your actions are done, click on "Fin du round" button.